Debt consolidation loans

 Alternatives to debt consolidation loans

 Loans aren’t the only way to manage debt.
-Other options include balance transfer credit cards and debt repayment strategies.
+You may also consider balance transfer credit cards and other debt repayment strategies.

 Balance transfer credit cards

-A balance transfer lets you move an outstanding credit card or loan balance to a new credit card.
-While cardholders may pay a fee to transfer balances, they can usually get a low introductory rate for a specified period.
-The low interest rate may last anywhere from a few months to over a year, and cardholders can use this opportunity to pay down debt.
-Any unpaid balance at the end of the offer period incurs the full interest rate.
+A balance transfer credit card lets you move outstanding credit card debt to a new one, typically for a fee.
+While cardholders may pay a fee to transfer balances, they can usually get a low introductory APR for a specified period.
+The low introductory APR typically lasts 9 to 21 months, and cardholders can use this opportunity to pay down debt.
+Once that period ends, however, any unpaid balance is subject to the regular APR.

 Debt snowball method